 - The need for measurement and tracking in an environment where targets and monitoring are perceived as a challenge

 - The need for openness and honesty in dealings with service providers

 - The introduction of new measures and performance indicators which may shine a spotlight on particular areas of process deficiency

 - The tendency to codify and document all working practices in an environment where some working practices may be less formal and based on collaboration and conversation as opposed to documented process and procedural steps

 Implementing any change to an IT Operating Model is difficult.
 However, it is not impossible.
-Hopefully the learnings above will be of assistance in helping SIAM Programme Managers structure their programme, avoiding these common pitfalls.
+Hopefully, the learnings above will be of assistance in helping SIAM Program Managers structure their program, avoiding these common pitfalls.